EricaLinaG/Emacsn/README.md

 The install command is frequently just to run emacs with that profile.
 Exceptions are Doom Emacs, and Ericas-Emacs.

-The update is frequently not needed if it fits the generic case.
+The update is not absolutely needed.
+It is a convenience.
 But if it has special accommodations like Doom or Ericas, or less so like Spacemacs those needs can be met.